savioalwd/qilo/README.md

 - The system retrieves the most relevant chunks related to the question from the vector database.
 - It then utilizes the Language Model API to generate accurate answers based on the question and relevant chunks.

 ## Q3.
-Additional Feature: UI Implementation
+UI Implementation
-- As a wild and innovative addition to the project, a user-friendly UI can be implemented.
-- The UI can provide a seamless interface for users to interact with the application.
-- Features like input fields for questions, buttons for submission, and a display area for answers can enhance the user experience.
+- React is used for the ui part

 ## Getting Started